Steps to Admission

 Have you completed the forms in your candidate kit?

-Are you practicing the six performance areas to prepare for your Candidate Fitness Assessment?
+Are you practicing the six performance areas for your Candidate Fitness Assessment?

 Have you had the Qualifying Medical Examination (DODMERB)?